gruber-sciencelab/SMEAGOL/README.md

 Smeagol contains the following modules:

-- smeagol.utils: functions to analyze PPMs and PWMs
+- smeagol.matrices: functions to analyze PPMs and PWMs
 - smeagol.io: functions to read and write data
 - smeagol.models: tensorflow encoding of PWMs
 - smeagol.encode: functions to encode DNA sequences